figaro-san/Papillon/README.md

 ## commands
 ### calc
-Calculate expression and convert a number to Hexadecimal, Decimal or Binary
+Calculate expression and convert a answer to Hexadecimal, Decimal and Binary

 `calc` require a specific prefix to specify the number.
 (Excluding Decimal)